AZ-X/AZ-X/README.md

 > Alien VS Predator 1986, 1993, 2007, 2018, 2019
 > Posthuman VS Hackman 2020
 > ->This made me smile :-)

+This release will be made available on Thursday 25th March 2021 between 1300-1700 UTC

+> ->This made me smile :-)